sarahlotspeich/evaluate_missing_surrogates/README.md

 ## Tables of Simulation Results

+*Note that all simulations were run in parallel across various random seeds, so the results from running them all in a single seed below may differ slightly due to Monte Carlo error.*

 **Table 1.** Simulation results for $\widehat{R}_S$, the proportion of treatment effect explained (PTE) in Setting 1, where the surrogate marker $S$ was missing completely at random for $32-39$% of patients in the sample of $n = 2000$.
 With $R_S = 0.5$, the surrogate $S$ was of moderate strength.

   - [Script (Run Simulations)](simulations/sett1_mcar.R)